polo7/polo7.github.io/projects/cities/index.md

 ### Bot on Telegram
 [PlayGoroda_bot](https://t.me/PlayGoroda_bot)

-*bot have been deployed using free Python-hosting, that is why it is not available 24/7.
+*bot has been deployed using free Python-hosting, that is why it is not available 24/7.